 Advanced manufacturing technologies and design-led innovation have been heralded as a life-raft for Australian manufacturing.
 While this offers opportunities in professional fields such as industrial design and engineering, the same cannot be said for manufacturing trades – the formerly secure cornerstone of working class employment.
 Rather than simply framing manufacturing tradespeople as having redundant skill-sets and in need of retraining, here we ask: what are our existing strengths?

 To answer this, an understanding of recent history is vital.
 This project endeavours to provide an historically informed understanding of Australia’s creative and productive capacity, which avoids nostalgic representations of craft skills as relics of a ‘time gone by’.
-It explores how so-called ‘traditional’ maker practices, craft skill and in-depth materials knowledge might be retained, recognised and reimagined in future production.
+It explores the creative and knowledge-based legacies of manufacturing expertise, exploring how such knowledge and practice may be retained and reimagined in future contexts.
 For further information see About the Project.

 Invisible Hands, Episode 2, Season 2 of the History Lab podcast, 2SER.

 Produced by Olivia Rosenman, Host: Tamson Pietsch

 Executive Producer: Tom Allinson, Contributing Historian: Jesse Adams Stein

 History Lab won the Silver Trophy (History category) at the New York Festivals Radio Awards 2019.